pat1012/Animation-Operation-Sandstorm/README.md

-# Animation: Operation Sandstorm
+# Animation: Operation Sandstorm - Helicopter hovering around a castle in a war zone
-[UCLA CS174A Project 2] Helicopter hovering around a castle in a war zone
+[CS174A Project 2] Helicopter hovering around a castle in a war zone

 Assignment Spec: